eladsimantov/Applied-ML-For-Engineers/README.md

-# neural_networks_hw
+# Neural Networks Course HW
-Homework for NN Course 036049, including final project.
+This will include all Homeworks for NN Course 036049, including the final project.